11 Best Cheap Drift Cars In 2025

 nissan 300zx blue 180sx battle cheap drift cars

-If you’ve considered a Nissan 300ZX for your next cheap drift project but perhaps been persuaded otherwise by your buddies or someone on social media telling you it’s a bad idea, we’d recommend reconsidering.
+If you’ve considered a Nissan 300ZX for your next cheap drift project but perhaps have been persuaded otherwise by your buddies or someone on social media who tells you it’s a bad idea, we recommend reconsidering.

-With 283 hp produced from the twin-turbocharged VG30DETT 3.0L V6 powerplant in stock form, we’ve seen several builds that achieved the 500 hp region while maintaining reliability.
+With 283-300 hp produced from the Z32s twin-turbocharged VG30DETT 3.0L V6 powerplant in stock form, we’ve seen several builds that achieved the 500 hp region while maintaining reliability.

-If you’re looking for a cheap drift car that’ll turn heads on the streets, and stand out at the track, then the 300ZX is one of our favorite cars for proving the naysayers wrong as you rub doors before leaving them lost in your smoke cloud.
+If you’re looking for a cheap drift car that’ll turn heads on the streets and stand out at the track, the 300ZX is one of our favorite cars for proving the naysayers wrong as you rub doors before leaving them lost in your smoke cloud.

-While it might not be as agile and nimble as some of the other choices on our list, it’s a more than capable chassis for most circuits.
+While it might not be as agile and nimble as other choices, it’s a more than capable chassis for most circuits.

 Lexus GS300